Treatise on the Reintegration of Beings: Publication

 There are two versions of the work.
-The first, the so-called ‘original version’, was published by the Martinist researcher Robert Amadou in 1974, in Paris by Éditions Robert Dumas.
-The second version was also discovered by Robert Amadou, in 1978, known as the ‘manuscript of Saint-Martin’.
+The first, the so-called 'original version', was published by the Martinist researcher Robert Amadou in 1974, in Paris by Éditions Robert Dumas.
+The second version was also discovered by Robert Amadou, in 1978, known as the 'manuscript of Saint-Martin'.
 A facsimile of this version, was published by one of the Rosicrucian almanacs of France in 1993, under the title Traité sur la Réintégration des êtres.
-An English translation of the 'manuscript of Saint-Martin' has been published by The Three Luminaries.
+An English translation of the 'manuscript of Saint-Martin' has been published by the Traditional Martinist Order in 2018, and more recently by M.R.
+Osborne.

 Influence

 The Treatise on the Reintegration of Beings had an impact on the development of both mystical and spiritual movements in Freemasonry and all the trends of European mysticism of the 19th and 20th centuries.
 The Treatise was known even in the 18th-century Russian Empire, in versions that have not survived to this day.

 Jacques Cazotte is one of the early French-Martinist figures, author of the occult romance The Devil in Love and Ollivier, poème, who was initiated into the Order of Elect Priests by Martinès de Pasqually himself.
 Cazotte himself claimed that it was due to Pasqually that he turned from atheism to Christianity.

-The teachings of Pasqually inspired the ‘occult revival’ in France at the end of the 19th and early 20th centuries.
+The teachings of Pasqually inspired the 'occult revival' in France at the end of the 19th and early 20th centuries.
 Specialists of the Martinist Order included such occult figures as Papus, Constant Chevillon, Éliphas Lévi, Joséphin Péladan, Jean Bricaud, Maurice Barrès, Stanislas de Guaita, Henri-Charles Détré, among others.
-Their activities and books bear the imprint of Pasqually’s teachings.
+Their activities and books bear the imprint of Pasqually's teachings.

 In the 20th century, the Order of Elect Priests was revived by Robert Ambelain in 1942 under the name Ordre Martiniste des Élus Cohens.
 Today, the doctrine of the Treatise is still taught at several Martinist orders.
 The Ordre Reaux Croix, which was founded in 2002 by a group of Norwegian Martinists, has the Élus Coëns as their theurgical branch.